nabeelmsft/IoT/nvidia-jetson-nano/samples/iot-edge/README.md

 ### Setting up the environment

-1. Create device identity as shown below:
+Step 1.
+Create device identity as shown below:

 ```bash
 az iot hub device-identity create --device-id [your-azure-iot-edge-device] --edge-enabled --hub-name [your-azure-iot-hub_name]
 ```

-1. On VS Code open command palette and enter command Azure IoT Edge: New IoT Edge solution.
+Step 2.
+On VS Code open command palette and enter command Azure IoT Edge: New IoT Edge solution.

-1. Choose the location for solution files.
+Step 3.
+Choose the location for solution files.

-1. Choose name for solution.
+Step 4.
+Choose name for solution.
 NvidiaJetsonEdgeSolution was selected for this tutorial.

-1. On "Select module template" question, choose "Python Module".
+Step 5.
+On "Select module template" question, choose "Python Module".

-1. Enter the name for "Python Module".
+Step 6.
+Enter the name for "Python Module".
 For this tutorial "RequestProcessorModule" was chosen.

-1. For "Provide Docker image repository" question, choose a pre-existing image repository followed by name of your repository.
+Step 7.
+For "Provide Docker image repository" question, choose a pre-existing image repository followed by name of your repository.
 Example: [your-docker-image-registry].azurecr.io/requestprocessormodule
 After the above step, VS Code will open a new window with the following view:

 ![alt text](images/NvidiaJetsonEdgeSolutionView.PNG "Nvidia Jetson Edge Solution View")

-1. Open the .env file and enter the user name and password for your docker image registry as shown below:
+Step 8.
+Open the .env file and enter the user name and password for your docker image registry as shown below:
 ![alt text](images/environment-settings.PNG ".env file content")

-1. On VS Code open the command palette and enter command "Azure IoT Edge: Set Default Target Platform for Edge Solution".
+Step 9.
+On VS Code open the command palette and enter command "Azure IoT Edge: Set Default Target Platform for Edge Solution".

-1. Select "arm64v8" or your correct architecture.
+Step 10.
+Select "arm64v8" or your correct architecture.
 You can find out the architecture of your device by running the following command on the device:

 ```bash
 $ uname -m